How Fast Do 747s Fly?

 Takeoff and Landing Speeds

 During takeoff, a 747 typically reaches speeds of about 180 mph (290 km/h) before it rotates and leaves the ground.
 Landing speeds are slightly lower, generally around 160 mph (257 km/h).
-These speeds ensure that the aircraft can achieve lift-off and land safely within the available runway length.
+These speeds ensure the aircraft can achieve lift-off and land safely within available runway length.

 Mach Speed

 Mach speed refers to the speed of sound, which varies based on altitude and temperature.
 At cruising altitudes, the speed of sound is approximately 660 mph (1,062 km/h).
 A 747 generally flies at around 0.85 Mach, which is 85% of the speed of sound.
-This proportionality ensures a balance between fuel efficiency and travel time.
+This ensures a balance between fuel efficiency and travel time.

 Factors Affecting Speed